Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

   Advice is quite simple but helped me a lot.
   Most recordings have good quality, so it's possible to speed up playback to 1.5 without losing understanding.
   With this my learning becomes faster and as a result, I feel comfortable to continue learning this way.

+# Thanks for attention!

+Page is up-to-date for September 2023